nutanix/karbon-platform-services/cli/README.md

 # Configuring xi-iot CLI
-Configure the xi-iot CLI to interact with Xi IoT API, including your user role and credentials.
+Configure the xi-iot CLI to interact with Karbon Services for IoT API, including your user role and credentials.
 A xi-iot CLI user operates under a specific context.
 A user email address, password, and context name defines the context.
-The user operates according to the role assigned to their user name and email for Xi IoT users.
+The user operates according to the role assigned to their user name and email for Karbon Services for IoT users.

 For example, create a context named local_user_ctx_1 for an existing local user user1@contoso.com with a password of nutanix/4u.
 (A local user is a user that does not have My Nutanix portal credentials.)